kklein/kklein.github.io/content/posts/2022-05-21-life_monitor.md

 While many behaviors might be desirable to point out and adjust, for this exercise I had to do with the data available to me now.
 I ended up using two different sources of data.
 Firstly, I relied on google calendar data since [I log all of my physical exercise as calendar events](https://kevinkle.in/posts/2018-10-21-running-log/).
 Secondly, I pulled all of my daily [org log data](https://kevinkle.in/posts/2022-02-27-org_journal/), quantifying markers such as sleep, eating, stress, happiness and more.
 The latter data sits in plain text files on Dropbox servers.

 In light of the motivation described above, I tried to define relevant behaviors and conditions serving as identifiers thereof.
 On an operational level, some of these conditions are tested on a daily basis while others are on a weekly basis.
-A sample of esome notification constellations can be seen here:
+A sample of some notification constellations can be seen here:

 | Signal   | Type of data | Periodicity | Condition                                                                              |
 |----------|--------------|-------------|----------------------------------------------------------------------------------------|